dthigpen/dtcraft-datapacks/custom-block/README.md

 Easily create blocks with custom models and behaviors.

+## Installation

+1. Navigate to the Releases tab and download the latest `.zip` for this datapack.
+2. Place this datapack in your world's datapacks folder.
+3. Add `dt.custom_block:load` before your datapack's load function in the Lantern Load `load.json` tag at `your_pack/data/load/tags/functions/load.json`.

 ## Usage

 1. Build an NBT object with the properties of the custom block and item you want to create.
 See [Properties](#Properties) section for details.
 Note the storage destination `call_stack: call.arg0`.